Information for Clients

 2 - Professional Indemnity Insurance:

-We do not hold professional indemnity insurance.
+We have professional indemnity insurance.

 3 - Lawyers' Fidelity Fund: